a465749927/FlowSteer/README.md

 and UDP forwarding with simple load balancing.
 The proxy exposes a small management API to update backends and forwarding rules at runtime.

+See [docs/PROCESS.md](docs/PROCESS.md) for an overview of how the proxy processes connections.

 ## Features

 - Round-robin balancing across multiple TCP backends.